 For a One Day Boston Itinerary, we recommend following our outline for Day 2 of our above itinerary.
 If there is no baseball game during your visit, instead opt to take the brewery tour that we recommend on Day 1.

-Pro Tip: Visitors pressed for time can streamline their One Day in Boston Itinerary with a convenient Boston One Day Tour – like this tour!
+Pro Tip: Visitors pressed for time can streamline their One Day in Boston Itinerary with a convenient self-guided Boston One Day Tour on the Trolley!

 Boston 2-Day Itinerary